Police arrest Kuna man in Julia Davis Park for firing weapon near downtown Boise

 Police said there were no reported injuries.

-Officers secured the scene and searched the area.
-After finding Owens in the park, they arrested him “without incident” and booked him in the Ada County Jail on charges of unlawfully discharging at a house, occupied building or vehicle, according to police.
+Officers secured and searched the area.
+After finding Owens in the park, they arrested him “without incident” and booked him in the Ada County Jail on suspicion of unlawfully discharging at a house, occupied building or vehicle, according to police.
 They said they also recovered a gun and ammunition at the scene.